litolax/altv-utils/README.md

 - Resource Name Importer (Simplifies filling resource array for server.toml)
 - Starter (Helps to adjust the alt:V configuration at startup)
-- Preset Selector (Helps to create and run alt:V by presets with start url and password)
+- Preset Selector (Helps to create and run alt:V by presets with branch, debug, start url and password)

 ## Installation